 Dirk, one of our web programmers, wrote this guest blog post for us and I just had to share it with you!
-His cornbread recipe is fantastic and we are lucky to get this recipe where we can use our scales for something other than bath and body creations!
+His cornbread recipe by weight is fantastic and we are lucky to get this recipe where we can use our scales for something other than bath and body creations!

 I love my daughters, but they drive me crazy.
 Nothing in the kitchen seems to end up where I think it should be.My wife asked me to bake something over the weekend.
 I decided to make Cornbread from scratch.
 As I started working in the kitchen, I couldn’t find the measuring cups that I needed for the recipe.
 “Honey, where is the 2/3 cup measure?
 I can’t find it.”
 Blast!

 So, my wife says “Why don’t you make it by weight?”
 Other than it is going to be a pain in the patootie to convert, that is a great idea.
 After searching the kitchen, the various flour and sugar bins in the pantry and still coming up with nothing, a conversion was in order.

 I used a 1 cup measure to determine the weight of each major ingredient per fluid ounce.
 I then made these conversions for each ingredient.
 Once I did the math, it was time to use my skills.